Connor Joe Player Props: Pirates vs. Cardinals

 Connor Joe At The Plate

-- Joe is hitting .391 with three doubles, a home run and four walks.
+- Joe is batting .333 with three doubles, a home run and four walks.

-- Joe has gotten at least one hit in 50.0% of his games this season (four of eight), with more than one hit three times (37.5%).
+- In 44.4% of his nine games this season, Joe has picked up at least one hit.
+He's also had three multi-hit games.

 - He has scored a run in two games this year, and had multiple runs in one of those games.